DS-Great-Team/flask_blog/README.md

 At beginning it is a Blog that allow: create posts, edit and delete.

 ## Dependencies
-If you want to run into VM you must have:
+If you want to run into VM you must have installed:
 * Python
 * pip
 * flask